diegoferraribruno/empythy/README.md

 Well this project started as a little python study experiment and it was only one word program.
 Godot Ai.gd project is what matters now!
 (Because The .py needs a serious update on the search!)

-The godot project can read a text and pick words from it Also i added and extra space after the whole new_text !
+The godot project can read a text and pick words from it.
+It Substitute dots "." and commas "," with " " spaces and also adds and extra space at the end of the new_text input !
-That makes the serach for black space trick that differs "safe " from "safety ".)
+That makes the trick that differs "safe " from "safety ".
+Got it?)

 So My Name is Diego Ferrari Bruno and I think, code, and make it happen the most prototyped way as possible.
-I hope you can understand my code! if not, just ask me, i will be happy to help if i can. diegoferraribr1 on twitter
+I hope you can understand my code! if not, just ask me, i will be happy to help if i can.
+And if my hand is not hurt. diegoferraribr1 on twitter or check allmylinks.com/diegoferraribruno

 Use it as you like but please remember:
 /*